richardjkendall/haproxy/Readme.md

   {
     "namespace": "cluster",
     "domainname": "test.com"
+    "mode": "host"
   }
 ]
 ```

 Then the tool will find all the services running in the ``cluster`` namespace in the ``ap-southeast-2`` region and create a rule in the haproxy config to send traffic sent to hosts named ``<service_name>.test.com`` to the instances configured under that service.
 This will refresh every ``30`` seconds.

+#### Path based routing

+The `mode` option can be omitted, and when it is not present 'host' mode is assumed'.
+Where it is present it can be set to 'host' or 'path'.
+In path mode the routing rules will be set up to route based on paths for example test.com/<service_name>.

+Where path based routing is used, you cannot have services with names which conflict with 'stats' or 'metrics'.

 The %_PASSWD variables set the following passwords: